box/developer.box.com/content/guides/embed/ui-elements/open-with.md

 <Message>
   # Access Token

-This demos may not fully function until you provide a valid access token.
+These demos may not fully function until you provide a valid access token.
 For testing purposes, you can use your temporary developer token.
 This will need to be updated under the JS tab in the demo.